ava-labs/subnet-evm/contract-examples/README.md

 ## Write Contracts

+`AllowList.sol` is the base contract which provided AllowList precompile capabilities to inheriting contracts.

 `ERC20NativeMinter.sol` is based on [Open Zeppelin](https://openzeppelin.com) [ERC20](https://eips.ethereum.org/EIPS/eip-20) contract powered by native minting capabilities of Subnet EVM.
 ERC20 is a popular smart contract interface.
 It uses `INativeMinter` interface to interact with `NativeMinter` precompile.

 `ExampleDeployerList` shows how `ContractDeployerAllowList` precompile can be used in a smart contract.
 It uses `IAllowList` to interact with `ContractDeployerAllowList` precompile.
 When the precompile is activated only those allowed can deploy contracts.

+`ExampleFeeManager` shows how a contract can change fee configuration with the `FeeConfigManager` precompile.

-Both of these `NativeMinter` and `AllowList` should be enabled by a chain config in genesis or as an upgrade.
+All of these `NativeMinter`, `FeeManager` and `AllowList` contracts should be enabled by a chain config in genesis or as an upgrade.
 See the example genesis under [Tests](#tests) section.

 For more information about precompiles see [subnet-evm precompiles](https://github.com/ava-labs/subnet-evm#precompiles).